jharriga/RGWtest/README.md

 Uses COSbench to generate RGW operations.
-All three scripts report on %RAW USED and Pending GC's all scripts create logfiles in RESULTS directory
+All three scripts report on %RAW USED and Pending GC's All scripts create logfiles in RESULTS directory

 # Inventory of scripts:
+- writeXML.sh       writes the three XML files from the Templates (found in 'XMLtemplates' dir)
 - resetRGW.sh       resets the RGW env.
 Deletes pools and creates new user.
 Injects passwd into XML files
 - emptyCluster.sh   invokes emptyWorkload.xml (runs cleanup and dispose operations)
 - fillCluster.sh    invokes fillWorkload.xml